 They say only two things in life are inevitable: death and taxes.
 We’d add a third…bugs.
 Here in the East, we have water; while Western hikers may be jealous of us not having to carry every precious drop, it creates great breeding grounds for a myriad of species of creeping, crawling, and flying creatures that just love our blood for food.
 And, while most of them are merely painful and irritating, others are dangerous.
-Lyme disease, Eastern equine encephalitis, and West Nile disease are probably the three best known (and most dangerous) of the bug-borne illnesses.
+Lyme disease, Eastern equine encephalitis, and West Nile disease are probably the three best known (and most dangerous) of the bug-borne illnesses that are increasingly common.

 The usual remedies are pretty well known.
 Long pants, long sleeves, hats, mesh headnets, DEET, citronella, geranium oil, etc…mostly uncomfortable or sticky and nasty.
 The solution is better than the problem, but not by all that much.
 Is there anything else out there, other than staying at home (which is often no bargain; we’ve got plenty of mosquitoes in the back yard), that will alleviate the bug problem and give us “creature comfort”?